-The Company's bond issuances are secured by the lien on the business share of the company, liens on immovable property and the position of bondholders is strengthened by the existence of a hedging agent in total amount of up to CZK 1 200 000 thsnd.
+The City Home Invest III bond issuance is secured by the lien on the business share of the company, the company's subsidiaries, liens on immovable property and the position of bondholders is strengthened by the existence of a hedging agent in the total amount of up to CZK 1.2 billion.

-The Group has pledged its assets (investment property, shares in subsidiaries, work-in-progress, inventories, receivables, cash balances) in favour of the banks as bank loan pledges to cover the principal debt, interest and other potential related claims in the amount of up to CZK 512 400 thsnd..
+The Group has pledged its assets (investment property, shares in subsidiaries, work-in-progress, inventories, receivables, cash balances) in favor of the banks as bank loan pledges to cover the principal debt, interest and other potential related claims in the amount of up to CZK 863,700 thsnd.